JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 end
 ```

-The main call, `domath_with_mytype`, stores the input in a `struct`, and then calls functions that extract the field value and performs arithmetic on the result.
+The main call, `domath_with_mytype`, stores the input in a `struct`, and then calls functions that extract the field value and perform arithmetic on the result.
 To profile inference on this call, we simply do the following:

 ```